Tuesday August 16, 2022

 State laws will also dictate how long a community has to complete the information required.
 Although the laws vary, five to 15 business days is a likely range of time.
 A new Florida law reduces the time from 15 days to 10 business days.
 Sometimes rushes are possible, but not if the state requires a physical inspection of the home being purchased.
 Certificates needed in a hurry often come with additional fees, so patience can be a virtue in this process.

-Where do I get a resale certificate or package?
+Where do I get an HOA resale certificate or package?

 Getting a resale package isn’t difficult.
 In self-managed communities, the seller can request it from the management office.
 Sometimes that request must be made in person.
 In a community managed by a professional management company, it can also be requested from the management office, but you may also be able to order it online.
 In communities managed by FirstService Residential, all the buyer or seller needs to do is go online with the buyer’s name, seller’s name, purchase price, anticipated closing date and unit address.